Top West End shows?

-If you’re visiting London, we recommend seeing at least one of the following shows.
+We recommend seeing at least one of the following shows if you visit London.

 The Lion King is a spectacular stage production of the classic Disney film.
-The story is brought to life with beautiful sets, costumes and puppetry, and the music of Elton John and Tim Rice.
+The story is brought to life with beautiful sets, costumes, puppetry, and the music of Elton John and Tim Rice.

 Les Miserables is a musical based on the novel by Victor Hugo.
 The story is set in France during the French Revolution and follows the lives of several characters as they struggle through poverty, love, and loss.
-The musical features some of the most iconic songs in theatre, including “I Dreamed a Dream” and “On My Own”.
+The musical features iconic theatrical songs, including “I Dreamed a Dream” and “On My Own”.
 The Les Miserables musical production has been running for over 30 years and is one of the most popular musicals in the world.

-Tina Turner is a legend, and her story has been transformed into a hit musical!
+Tina Turner is a legend; her story has become a hit musical!
 This fantastic show chronicles Tina’s life, from her humble beginnings in Nutbush, Tennessee, to her rise to international superstardom.
 Get ready to rock out to all of Tina’s greatest hits, including “Proud Mary,” “River Deep – Mountain High,” and “What’s Love Got to Do with It.”
 Don’t miss your chance to see it!

 Mamma Mia is a feel-good musical that has entertained audiences in theatreland for over two decades.
 The story follows the journey of a young woman, Sophie, as she tries to discover the identity of her father.
 With the help of her mother’s diary, she narrows down the possibilities to three former Flames of her mother.
 The story is set to the catchy tunes of ABBA and will leave you with a beaming smile.

 Theatre Royal Drury Lane – Frozen the Musical

 Aldwych Theatre – The Tina Turner Musical